louis993546/Erg-Alpha/README.md

 # Erg (Alpha)
-A (very) simple ergo result tracking app
+A (very) simple ergo result tracking app, available on Google Play Store soon

 This app aims to provide a easier way for rowers to keep track of their indoor rowing result.